California

 Posted by AARoads on Tuesday, August 9, 2016

-Taking a winding route for 4.1 miles, the Rock Springs business route for I-80 arcs east from Exit 102 along the commercial arterial of Dewar Drive to Center Street.
-Business Loop I-80 & U.S. 30 Business continue east from Elk Street along Bridger Avenue and Pilot Butte back to Interstate 80 at Exit 107.
+Navigating along a winding course for 4.1 miles, the Rock Springs business route for I-80 arcs east from Exit 102 along the commercial arterial of Dewar Drive to Center Street.
+Business Loop I-80/U.S. 30 Business continue east from Elk Street along Bridger Avenue and Pilot Butte back to Interstate 80 at Exit 107.

 A few newer signs are posted along Interstate 80 and US 30 eastbound around the Rock Springs area, some of which are…